 “Not my problem,” they might say.
 Or maybe they don’t say those words, but you feel the sentiment regardless.

-They might tell you, “I’m not the one with the problem, you are!”
+They might tell you, “I’m not the one with the problem.
+You are!”

 And this is where the truth may hurt… they may actually be right.
 You may be the one with the problem.